kaktusas2598/Vigilant/README.md

 # Vigilant Engine

-2D Game/Physics engine I am working on.
+2D (Eventually 3D) Game/Physics engine I am working on.

 #### Supported features:

- * Finite State Machine
+ * Finite State Machine to Load Game States (I would ditch this for Data Driven Design)
  * Keyboard and Mouse input handling with SDL2
+ * Window and GL context handling with SDL2
  * GLSL program loading
- * Immediate mode GUI using Dear IMGUI
+ * Immediate mode GUI using Dear IMGUI (Altrough I am still looking at other options like Nuklear)

 #### Planned feature list: